Effective algorithms for tensor train decomposition via the UTV framework: Preliminaries

 The smaller the norm of the off-diagonal block, the better the truncated low-rank approximations in Eqs. \eqref{eq: ulv} and \eqref{eq: urv}.
-In fact, the UTV decomposition of a matrix is not unique, and various matrix decompositions proposed in the literature can be regarded as UTV-type, such as the rank-revealing QR decomposition \cite{CHAN198767}, the pivoted QLP decomposition \cite{stewart1999qlp}, and the SVD, which is also a special case of UTV decomposition when the middle matrix is diagonal.
+In fact, the UTV decomposition of a matrix is not unique, and various matrix decompositions proposed in the literature can be regarded as UTV variants, such as the rank-revealing QR decomposition \cite{CHAN198767}, the pivoted QLP decomposition \cite{stewart1999qlp}, and the SVD, which is also a special case of UTV decomposition when the middle matrix is diagonal.
 There are many efficient algorithms for UTV decomposition.
-Stewart \cite{Stewart1992an} introduced the algorithms for UTV decomposition that are well-suited for high-rank matrices.
-Fierro $et\ al.$ \cite{fierro1999utv,Fierro1997low} proposed the low-rank UTV algorithms and built a Matlab package named `UTV Tools' for efficient rank-revealing decompositions.
-In recent years, more fast randomized algorithms have been proposed for UTV decomposition, which are flexible for parallel processing in modern architectures \cite{Martinsson2019rand,Lee2018rankrev,kaloorazi2020efficient}.
-In many practical applications, they can achieve comparable accuracy at a lower computational cost than classical SVD.
+Stewart's foundational work \cite{Stewart1992an} introduced the algorithms for UTV decomposition that are suited for high-rank matrices, while Fierro et al. \cite{Fierro1997low,fierro1999utv} later proposed low-rank UTV algorithms and designed a Matlab toolbox "UTV Tools" for efficient rank-revealing factorizations.
+More recently, randomized algorithms for UTV decomposition have been developed \cite{Martinsson2019rand,kaloorazi2020efficient}.
+In practice, the UTV factorization often attains comparable accuracy at a lower computational cost than classical SVD.